-'Brady Bunch' House Sells To HGTV After Outbidding Lance Bass
+'Brady Bunch' House Winner Revealed: HGTV Outbid Lance Bass

 HGTV is the winning bidder for the Studio City, Calif., house featured in the sitcom The Brady Bunch, with the cable network's parent company promising to "restore the home to its 1970s glory."